 Getting a mortgage with a default

-Getting a mortgage with a default may seem difficult but with the right support and guidance, it is possible to move forward.
+Getting a mortgage with a default may seem difficult, but with the right support and guidance, it is possible to move forward.

 Can I get a mortgage with a default?

 Defaults on your credit file are a common reason for mortgage rejections.
 However, they are less harmful than other types of bad credit issues such as IVAs or bankruptcies.
-In turn, this does mean it is definitely possible to get a mortgage with one on your credit file.
+In turn, this does mean it is possible to get a mortgage with one on your credit file.

 Typically, a mortgage application will be automatically turned down by high street banks and building societies if they see a recent default.
-But, there are many specialist lenders that are still willing to consider a mortgage application for people with adverse credit and defaults.
+However, there are many specialist lenders that are still willing to consider a mortgage application for people with adverse credit and defaults.

 How soon after can you get a mortgage with a default?

 There is no specific waiting period required to get a mortgage with a default.
-Instead, specialist lenders assess your financial situation as a whole, not just your credit history.
+Instead, specialist lenders assess your financial situation as a whole, not just your credit history

-Generally, the more time that has passed since the default, the better and you may even be able to secure a mortgage with a default within the year, depending on your circumstances.
 If your default has been registered within the last two years, mainstream and high-street lenders will be less likely to approve your application but there are plenty of specialist lenders out there.

 Once your default has been removed after 6 years, your chances of approval with mainstream lenders will improve if you’ve managed your finances well and kept a clean record.
 If you’ve settled your default, it shows lenders you’ve taken control of your finances, which works in your favour.